-2.3 | PARKING ENFORCEMENT
+2.4 | PARKING ENFORCEMENT

 Unless the parking ticket is being contested in court, no permits are issued to residents who have an outstanding parking ticket.
-In 2013, the Burlington Police Department issued 88,522 parking citations and over \$2.5 million in fines, which amounts to an average of \$28.34 in fines issued per citation.
-Meter violations are the only citation with a fine less than \$75, so the majority of citations are meter violation.
+In 2013, the Burlington Police Department issued 55,699 parking citations and over \$1.5 million in fines, which amounts to an average of \$28.34 in fines issued per citation.
+Of these violations, 4,316 were residential parking violations, which totaled approximately \$324,000.
+Although residential parking violations are only 8% of the total violations, they make up 21% of the total revenue.
+For comparison, meter violation are 81% of the total violation an make up 43% of the total revenue.